ZeroWP/Plugin-Boilerplate/README.md

 ## How to create the core

 * The core files must be included in `engine` folder.
 The file names for PHP classes must include the suffix `.class.php`.
 This will make possible to be loaded automatically when needed.
 Example: `SpecialExample.class.php`
-* All core classes must use the previously defined namespace( *MyTodoApp* ).
+* All core classes must use the previously defined namespace.
+Suppose it is: *MyTodoApp*.
 Examples:

 #### File: `engine/SpecialExample.class.php`
 ```php